RibasCode/quick-start/README.md

-### butter.js
+### butter
 - Commented by defauld
 - Warning, fixed elements has to be outside of ```<main id="butter">``` for its proper functioning
-- if you want butter.js on your project you have to uncoment the following lines:
+- if you want butter on your project you have to uncoment the following lines:
 ```
    <!-- <script src="assets/js/butter.js"></script>
 	<script>